alanna-jc/AutoEncoder_Anomaly_Detector/README.md

 # Convolutional Autoencoder Designs for Anomaly Detection

 Each branch of this repo contains an implementation of a one-class anomoly detector using different autoencoder designs.
+Made and tested on Google Colab.

 ### Branch Directory
 * **Basic_AE_MSE:** Basic autoencoder with MSE loss